Twilight author Stephenie Meyer revealed that she started working on Midnight Sun again… until the Fifty Shades spin-off Grey was announced.

 The audience groaned.

-Stephenie went on to reveal that she put Midnight Sun on hold again after learning about E.L.
+Stephenie went on to reveal that she put the Midnight Sun release date on hold after learning about E.L.
 James’s new book, according to a trusted panel attendee who spoke to Hypable after the event.
-While Tech Insider’s report states that Stephenie was “definitive” about never trying to work on Midnight Sun again in light of Grey, we’re told she wasn’t that certain she’d never try again.

 We don’t blame Stephenie for dropping Midnight Sun after the publication of Grey.
 Still, the timing of it all could not have been worse.
 To think that a Twilight fan-fiction by E.L.
 James brought down the publication of Midnight Sun is depressing — but justified.